Northern Democratic Party

 The Northern Democratic Party was a leg of the Democratic Party during the 1860 presidential election, when the party split in two factions because of disagreements over slavery.
-They held two conventions before the election, in Charleston and Baltimore, where they established their platform.
-Democratic Candidate Stephen A. Douglas was the nominee and lost to Republican Candidate Abraham Lincoln, whose victory prompted the secession of 12 Southern states and the formation of the Confederate States of America.
+The Democratic Party held three conventions before the election, one in Charleston and two in Baltimore.
+Senator Stephen A. Douglas was nominated by the Northern wing of the party and Vice President John C. Breckinridge was nominated by the Southern wing of the party.
+Both candidates lost to Republican nominee Abraham Lincoln, who presided over the American Civil War.
+The Northern Democratic Party can also refer to other Civil War-era factions of the party.

 History

 Sectional confrontations escalated during the 1850s, the Democratic Party split between North and South grew deeper.
 The conflict was papered over at the 1852 and 1856 conventions by selecting men who had little involvement in sectionalism, but they made matters worse.
 Historian Roy F. Nichols explains why Franklin Pierce was not up to the challenges a Democratic president had to face:

 As a national political leader Pierce was an accident.
 He was honest and tenacious of his views but, as he made up his mind with difficulty and often reversed himself before making a final decision, he gave a general impression of instability.
 Kind, courteous, generous, he attracted many individuals, but his attempts to satisfy all factions failed and made him many enemies.
 In carrying out his principles of strict construction he was most in accord with Southerners, who generally had the letter of the law on their side.
 He failed utterly to realize the depth and the sincerity of Northern feeling against the South and was bewildered at the general flouting of the law and the Constitution, as he described it, by the people of his own New England.
 At no time did he catch the popular imagination.
 His inability to cope with the difficult problems that arose early in his administration caused him to lose the respect of great numbers, especially in the North, and his few successes failed to restore public confidence.
 He was an inexperienced man, suddenly called to assume a tremendous responsibility, who honestly tried to do his best without adequate training or temperamental fitness.